 As a company grows, it gets more difficult to keep an overview of where documents are stored, whether they’re up-to-date, or if you even still have them.

-The aim of records management is, therefore, to help a company to make documents accessible for both business operations and audits.
-Spreadsheets are a great way to track where records are stored and many small or medium-sized businesses use this method, but for larger businesses, records management software suites are more suitable and often have accounting software included.
+The aim of records management is, therefore, to help a company make documents accessible for both business operations and audits.
+Spreadsheets are a great way to track where records are stored.
+Many small or medium-sized businesses use this method, but for larger businesses, records management software suites are more suitable and often have accounting software included.

 For many companies, it’s not simply a case of deciding whether to organize your documents correctly using records management; it’s actually a legal requirement.
-A company may find themselves faced with hefty fines and a disruption of business if they don’t comply with the regulations.
+A company may find themselves faced with hefty fines and their business disrupted if they don’t comply with the regulations.

 Sarbanes-Oxley Act